jsta/jsta.github.io/_posts/2015-08-05-cond2salshiny.md

 title: Convert electrical conductivity to salinity
 ---

 *I recently authored my first **R Shiny** app.
-What follows is a reproduction of the intro tab of the app which can be accessed "live" at: [https://jsta.shinyapps.io/cond2sal_shiny](https://jsta.shinyapps.io/cond2sal_shiny)*
+What follows is a reproduction of the intro tab of the app which can be accessed "live" at: [https://jsta.shinyapps.io/cond2sal_shiny](https://jsta.shinyapps.io/cond2sal_shiny).
+The [source](http://www.github.com/jsta/cond2sal_shiny"," source) for this app is on github where you can [report issues and post feature requests](https://github.com/jsta/cond2sal_shiny/issues).*

 #What is Salinity?